 Central Heating Maintenance

 To complete central heating maintenance, both the indoor and outdoor units need to be evaluated for function.
 The compressor, refrigerant levels, blowers and motor are all essential components to the heating system.
-The air handler inside is also important, and you air ducts should be checked as well.
+The air handler inside is also important, and your air ducts should be checked as well.

 During professional heater maintenance, a seasoned expert will use their knowledge to look for any premature wear and tear as well as any looming repairs that can be addressed ahead of time.
-They know how to evaluate and test the inner workings of your outdoor unit, clean away and grime or debris and even change your air filter if you need assistance with that.
+They know how to evaluate and test the inner workings of your outdoor unit, clean away any grime or debris and even change your air filter if you need assistance with that.

 Technicians approach furnaces with the same rigor, but they pay attention to some additional components.
 Since your furnace heats the air using the combustion process or heating elements instead of refrigerant, it needs a careful eye to assess it.
 It’s important that natural gas is not allowed to escape the furnace due to deterioration or damage because it can form a major leak in your home and pose serious health risks.